pocl/pocl/doc/sphinx/source/remote.rst

 Viewing Traces
 ~~~~~~~~~~~~~~
-For this you'll need chrome/chromium, ruby and babeltrace installed.
+For this you'll need chrome/chromium, python and babeltrace installed.
 START_TIME and END_TIME are optional - they define a time
 slice to pick from the log.
 If not defined, the entire
 trace log will be converted to JSON (Warning : large logs can be a problem).